-Within 10 business days after the end of each month during the program season (May-October), Option 3 providers must submit to the CEC (a) sub-meter data in the specified format for the prior month for all sites participating in their aggregation that month and (b) electric utility meter data in 15 minute intervals for sites also enrolled in a supply-side demand response program and participating in DSGS with an export-only resource.
-Monthly performance reports are required for claim submission and settlement.
+Within 15 business days after the end of each month during the program season (May-October), Option 3 providers must submit to the CEC (a) submeter or inverter data in the specified format for the prior month for all sites participating in their aggregation that month and (b) electric utility meter data in 15-minute intervals for sites also enrolled in a supply-side demand response program and participating in DSGS with an export-only resource.
+Monthly performance reports are required for the CEC to accept a claim submission and complete settlement.